coding-seahorse/archive-portfolio/README.md

 # Portfolio Website

-A responsive portfolio website built using HTML, CSS and JavaScript.
+A fully responsive portfolio website to showcase my skills as well as my other projects.

 ## Built With